andrew-quintana/backyard_bird_cam/README.md

    ```

 3. Setup the hardware:
-   - Connect the PIR sensor to GPIO pin 4 (BCM numbering)
+   - Connect the PIR sensor to GPIO pin 4 (BCM numbering, other GPIO pins available)
    - Connect the camera module to the CSI port

 4. Configure environment variables: